 - For organizations struggling with identity, and understanding precisely what it is that they do, here is How to Determine the Business You're REALLY In.

-- Similarly, here is an early talk on creating new awareness in a massively interconnected world, Enterprise Awareness, McLuhan Thinking.
+- Here is an early talk on creating new awareness in a massively interconnected world, presented originally at Rotman School of Management, Enterprise Awareness, McLuhan Thinking.

 - For those who are dismayed at hearing complaints about their customer service or business in general, here is some guidance about Listening to the Voice of the Customer.

 - One of the most popular of my talks on the future of education in a ubiquitously connected and pervasively proximate world is No Educator Left Behind.
 You're welcome to watch the video which was broadcast by TVO's Big Ideas program, or request the text.